Successfully secure and improve the well-being of law enforcement K9s while on active duty and beyond

 It started with a concept from watching the Rose Bowl Parade January 2014 and morphed into an idea that launched January 2015.
 Going To The Dogs, a 501c3, focuses its efforts on generating donations and assisting law enforcement agencies from the acquisition of dogs to retirement and beyond.

 Going To The Dogs is made up of a group of passionate citizens who gathered to start a grassroots organization that will help law enforcement agencies acquire, sustain and retire first responder K9s throughout the Midwest.

 Founder and Executive Director

-Jim joins the Board with his wife of 29 years and Founder of Going To The Dogs, Donna Wilson.
-He volunteers for Ronald McDonald House, ASTM and in the past the Boy Scouts of America.
-Together with his wife Donna, they share the same goal in helping support K9s.
+Jim joins the Board with his wife of 33 years and Founder of Going To The Dogs, Donna Wilson.
+He volunteers for Ronald McDonald House, ASTM and, in the past, the Boy Scouts of America.
+Together with his wife Donna, they share the same goal in helping support law enforcement K9s.

-Tracy has received numerous awards for the work she has done and continues to do as a board members to many nonprofit organizations in the community.
+Tracy has received numerous awards for the work she has done, and continues to do, as a board member to many nonprofit organizations in the community.

 The Going To The Dogs organization lost a true friend and board member, Monday, June 15, 2020.

 The Going To The Dogs organization lost a good soul and board member, Monday, September 4, 2023.

 Jack Rouchka served on our board and was very instrumental in assisting with our fundraising activities to include golf tournaments, trivia nights and presenting vests to K9s in our community.
 He was always willing to lend a helping hand when needed.
 He will be greatly missed by our organization and especially his wife, Carolyn Rouchka, who also serves on our board.